open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 There is no opt-out option.
-Statically non-recursive conversion paths avoid the general tracker, and the formatting preflight returns early when a type cannot lead `fmt` into a cycle.
+Statically non-recursive conversion paths avoid the general tracker, and the formatting preflight returns early when a type cannot lead `fmt` into a cycle or reach the safety bound.
 The mechanism does not add allocations to the measured hot paths.
 An opt-out would add configuration to four bridges while restoring an unrecoverable stack-overflow failure mode.

 ## Trade-offs and rejected alternatives

-### Maximum depth
+### Configurable maximum depth

 [PR #9277](https://github.com/open-telemetry/opentelemetry-go-contrib/pull/9277)
-explored a maximum traversal depth.
-A depth bound also limits deeply acyclic input, while a branching cycle can expand exponentially before reaching the bound.
-It introduces limit, counting, and replacement semantics that should follow the discussion in [opentelemetry-specification#5186](https://github.com/open-telemetry/opentelemetry-specification/issues/5186).
+explored a user-facing maximum traversal depth.
+A configurable limit introduces API, counting, and replacement semantics that should follow the discussion in [opentelemetry-specification#5186](https://github.com/open-telemetry/opentelemetry-specification/issues/5186).
-Cycle detection intentionally remains separate from hardening against deeply nested input, including cyclic input with a very long non-repeating path before the repeated identity is reached.
+The package-internal bound here is only a last-resort stack-safety guard.
+It defaults to 1000 in production and is deliberately not exposed as policy or presented as a general attribute-value size limit.

 ### Global seen set